markusjohnsson/ts-data-checker/README.md

 ***Note:*** since `ts-data-checker` uses incremental compilation, subsequent calls to `checkValue` will be faster than the first call.

 `checkValue` converts to JSON for you, so if you already have a JSON string, use `checkJson` instead.

+## What else?

+Check the examples dir for an express middleware example.

+## Caveats

+The data model sources need to be available at runtime.
+Declarations should be enough though.

 ## Is this a good idea?